nanoporetech/megalodon/README.rst

 -------------------

 The model and calibration files included with megalodon are applicable only to MinION or GridION R9.4.1 flowcells.
-New models trained with taiyaki can be used with megalodon, but in order to obtain the highest performance the megalodon (variant and modified base) calibration files should be reproduced for any new model (TODO provide walkthrough).
+New models trained with taiyaki can be used with megalodon, but in order to obtain the highest performance the megalodon (variant and modified base) calibration files should be reproduced for any new model.

-The included model contains 5mC and 6mA capabilities.
+The default model included with megalodon provides 5mC and 6mA detection.
 5mC was trained only in the human (CpG) and E. coli (CCWGG) contexts while the 6mA was trained only on the E. coli (GATC) context.
 Modified base detection outside of these contexts has not been tested and may produce sub-optimal results.
 As noted above newly trained models using taiyaki can be used with megalodon, but calibration files should be reproduced for each new model.